GogaSam/forexadel/Task4/README.md

 ![alt text](https://task-4-exadel-yeah.s3.eu-central-1.amazonaws.com/part2.PNG)

 the extra part is to make an image with html page which says Goga Samunashvili Sandbox 2021! for that we can make our Dockerfile which
-which will do that for us!
+will do that for us!

 ![alt text](https://task-4-exadel-yeah.s3.eu-central-1.amazonaws.com/part3.PNG)